Posts

 Image

-I sit in the peace of the dreary morning as the sun rises over the city, casting my gaze towards the sight of the open water and bridge.
+I sit in the peace of the dreary morning as the sun rises over the city, casting my gaze toward the sight of the open water and bridge.
 This site has quickly become my mental escape from the 10th floor.
-If I look straight out, my view is the city for as far as the eyes can see.
+If I look straight out, my view is the city as far as the eyes can see.
 However, if I snuggle comfortably into the corner of my sofa, I see a vision of tranquility and boats setting out to sea.
 The only sounds in the background are the hum of Jayde-Rhiannon's medical equipment.
 I silently pray for a better day, one which is filled with peace.
-Knowing in my heart, my Baby Girl needs a respite from the disappointing news and lackluster care of yesterday.
-Jayde is soundly asleep.
+Knowing in my heart that my baby girl needs respite from yesterday's disappointing news and lackluster care, Jayde is soundly asleep.
 The past few hours have probably been the best rest she has experienced in almost a week.
-I slink back down and comfortably become one with my pillow and my plush blanket.
-When I awake again, it is almost 8:30.
+I slink back down and become one with my pillow and plush blanket.
+When I awake again, it is nearly 8:30.
 Jayde's new nursing team, Tina and Taylor, are introducing themselves to me.
-Today she has
+Today she has two nurses...attent...

 Update From the 10th Floor